MrKittyWhiskers/Mr-Kitty-Whiskers/README.md

 Flash!
 Ahhhhh!
 Saviour of the universe!
+Bullshit